 I encourage you to look into the senior tax relief programs that I have mentioned here.
 Also pay close attention to this site because I will keep you updated on the Arizona Property Tax Refund Credit, which applies directly to senior citizens who have to pay property tax as part of their rent.
 This is just another way that many seniors in our state can save some money.

-I know this firsthand because I have saved well over $2,700 just by filing for this one senior tax credit.
+I know this firsthand because I have saved well over $3,200 just by filing for this one senior tax credit.
 If you rent an apartment and your monthly rent payment includes a fee for property tax, there’s a good chance that you will qualify for this tax credit as well.
-The deadline to file is the same as other federal and state income tax filing deadlines, April 15 of each year, and I don’t want you to miss out on the savings for the property tax that you’ve paid on your rent in 2020.
+The deadline to file is the same as other individual federal and state income tax filing deadlines, April 15 of each year, and I don’t want you to miss out on the savings for the property tax that you’ve paid on your rent for the entire year of 2021.